emharsha1812/FundusAI/README.md

 ## Fundus AI
 Fundus AI is a deep learning powered smartphone application that can detect various Eye diseases such as Diabetic Retinopathy, Glaucoma, Cataract & Age Related Macular Degeneration using fundus photographs that are captured from the smartphone camera.
 The images are captured with the help of our own hardware which can be fitted on any smartphone.
-The app can even screen systemic diseases such as Hypertensive Retinopathy
+The app can even screen systemic diseases such as Hypertensive Retinopathy and Anemia.

 For more information, Access the Research Paper here!
 [Enhancing Ocular Health Accessibility: A